ircdocs/modern-irc/index.md

 To allow a reasonable amount of order to be kept within the IRC network, a special class of clients (operators) are allowed to perform general maintenance functions on the network.
 Although the powers granted to an operator can be considered as 'dangerous', they are nonetheless required.

-The tasks operators can perform vary from software to software and with the privileges granted to each operator.
+The tasks operators can perform vary with different server software and the specific privileges granted to each operator.
 Some can perform network maintenence tasks, such as disconnecting and reconnecting servers as needed to prevent long-term use of bad network routing.
+Some operators can also remove a user from their server or the IRC network by 'force', i.e. the operator is able to close the connection between a client and server.

-Some operators can remove a user from their server or the IRC network by 'force', i.e. the operator is able to close the connection between a client and server.
-The justification for this is delicate since its abuse is both destructive and annoying.
-However, IRC network policies handle operators who abuse their privileges, and what is considered abuse.
+The justification for operators being able to remove users from the network is delicate since its abuse is both destructive and annoying.
+However, IRC network policies handle operators who abuse their privileges, and what is considered abuse on that network.

 ## Channels

 A channel is a named group of one or more clients.
-All clients in the channel will all receive messages addressed to that channel.
-The channel is created implicitly when the first client joins it, and the channel ceases to exist when the last client leaves is.
+All clients in the channel will receive all messages addressed to that channel.
+The channel is created implicitly when the first client joins it, and the channel ceases to exist when the last client leaves it.
 While the channel exists, any client can reference the channel using the name of the channel.
+Networks that support the concept of 'channel ownership' may persist specific channels in some way while no clients are connected to them.

 Channel names are strings (beginning with specified prefix characters).
-Apart from the requirement of the first character being a valid channel prefix character; the only restriction on a channel name is that it may not contain any spaces (`' '`), a control G (`^G` or `ASCII 7`), or a comma (`','` which is used as a list item separator by the protocol).
+Apart from the requirement of the first character being a valid [channel type](#channel-types) prefix character; the only restriction on a channel name is that it may not contain any spaces (`' '`), a control G (`^G` or `ASCII 7`), or a comma (`','` which is used as a list item separator by the protocol).

 There are several types of channels used in the IRC protocol.
-The first standard type of channel is a distributed channel which is known to all servers that are connected to the network.
+The first standard type of channel is a distributed channel, which is known to all servers that are connected to the network.
 The prefix character for this type of channel is `'#'`.
 The second type are server-specific channels, where the clients connected can only see and talk to other clients on the same server.
 The prefix character for this type of channel is `'&'`.
 Other types of channels are described in the [Channel Types](#channel-types) section.

 Along with the various channel types, there are also channel modes that can alter the characteristics and behaviour of individual channels.
 See the [Channel Modes](#channel-modes) section for more information on these.

-To create a new channel or become part of an existing channel, a user is required to [`JOIN`](#join-command) the channel.
+To create a new channel or become part of an existing channel, a user is required to join the channel using the [`JOIN`](#join-command) command.
 If the channel doesn't exist prior to joining, the channel is created and the creating user becomes a channel operator.
 If the channel already exists, whether or not the client successfully joins that channel depends on the modes currently set on the channel.
-For example, if the channel is set to `invite-only` mode (`+i`), the client only joins the channel if they have been invited by another user or they have an invite exemption.
+For example, if the channel is set to `invite-only` mode (`+i`), the client only joins the channel if they have been invited by another user or they match an invite exemption.

 A user may be a part of several channels at once, but a limit may be imposed as to how many channels a client can be in at one time.
 This limit is specified by the [`CHANLIMIT`](#chanlimit) `RPL_ISUPPORT` token.
 See the [Feature Advertisement](#feature-advertisement) section for more details on `RPL_ISUPPORT`.